-Miller et al. \cite{kvmem} proposed a ideal domain specific KGQA framework, named Key Value-Memory networks (KV-MemNN), which was proved to be effective to support answer reasoning over specific domain multi-source knowledges like textual documents and structured KB.
-It performs QA by utilizing a widely used long-term memory mechanism to reason on a key-value structured memory network.
-They defined three operations, i.e., key hashing, the model first fetchs all KB triples relevant to given questions and then stores their topic entities and relationships in the key slot, tail entity in the value slot; key addressing, the model assigns each memory unit with a normalized relevance weight by the dot product operation as the relevance probability between the question and each key representations in the memory; value reading, the model reads the values of all addressed memories by taking their weighted sums of all values and relevance weights, and use the outputs to represent intermediate reasoning results, which is then used to update the question representation.
+Miller et al. \cite{kvmem} proposed an ideal domain-specific KGQA framework, called Key Value-Memory networks (KV-MemNN), which has proved to be effective to support answer reasoning over specific domain multi-source knowledge like textual documents and structured KG.
+It performs QA by employing a widely used long-term memory mechanism to reason on a key-value structured memory network.
+They defined three operations, i.e., key hashing, the model first fetchs all KG triples relevant to given questions and then stores their topic entities and relationships in the key slot, tail entity in the value slot; key addressing, the model assigns each memory unit with a normalized relevance weight by the dot product operation as the relevance probability between the question and each key representations in the memory; finally, value reading, where the model reads the values of all addressed memories by taking their weighted sums of all values and relevance weights, and use the outputs to represent intermediate reasoning results, which is then used to update the question representation.
 To obtain the final prediction over all candidate answers, the model repeats the key addressing and value reading steps in the Ranking component several times.

-However, the KV-MemNN obviously exists the following challenges: 1) It often fails to precisely update multi-relation question queries during multiple memory reading.
-2) It reads the memory repeatedly since they can not well determine when to stop.
-3) It focuses more on memory facts understanding rather than the properly questions understanding, so it does not perform as well as expected when applied to the scenario where its questions are complicated and associated with complex constraints, such as open-domain KGQA task.
-4) It selects the candidate with the highest similarity score as the only answer in default, so it conducts inefficiently when the questions contain more than one answer.
+However, the KV-MemNN obviously presents the following challenges: 1) It often fails to precisely update multi-relation question queries during multiple memory reading.
+2) It reads the memory repeatedly since they can not well determine accurately when to stop.
+3) It focuses more on memory facts understanding rather than the properly questions understanding, so it does not perform as well as expected when applied to the scenario where its questions are complicated and associated with complex constraints, such as an open-domain KGQA task.
+4) It selects the candidate with the highest similarity score as the only answer in default.
+So, it conducts inefficiently when the questions contain more than one answer.